QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Dataset Generation

 Feature registration consists of three progressive steps: global registration, subarea registration, and polygon registration, and the rigid registration in each step is solved with the Iterative Closest Point (ICP) algorithm~\cite{chen1992object}.
 Global registration uses rough height values for an initial alignment of the two data, ensuring that the residual shift falls within a manageable range.
 Then, a set of grids, i.e., subareas, is evenly distributed over the whole region.
 The distance between one GIS point and its closest SAR point is calculated for all points.
 If the distribution of all distances within one subarea shows a clear center, the $\delta H$ in each grid is considered to be constant, and subarea registration is conducted.
 When the distribution of all distances does not show a clear center, the constant $\delta H$ assumption does not hold, and the registration proceeds to the polygon level, i.e., finding a rigid transformation for each polygon.

-Since the SAR image we used, i.e., the GEO product, has been terrain corrected, we neglect global registration and perform subarea and polygon registration.
-The direction of transformation, GIS to SAR or SAR to GIS, is inconsequential for later analysis, and thus, we add the transformations of each step to building polygons.
-Afterward, manual validation and editing with expert knowledge are conducted to ensure accurate registration within the study area.
+{Since the SAR image, i.e., the GEO product, has been terrain corrected, we neglect global registration and perform subarea and polygon registration.} {Afterward, manual validation and editing with expert knowledge are conducted to ensure precise registration, relying on identifying double bounce lines and the assumption of no abrupt terrain changes for editing buildings with unclear double bounce lines~\cite{sun2020auto}.
+For individual buildings, we estimate a maximum registration error of 5-6 pixels (approximately 2 m) that is sufficient for locating individual buildings.
 Figure~\ref{fig:ba_reg} shows building polygons on the SAR image in exemplary areas before and after registration.
 As can be seen, the registration procedure effectively aligns the two data sets.
-Note that buildings located around the mountainous area on the west side of the city, e.g., the area in and near the red box shown in Figure~\ref{fig:sar}, are discarded due to unclear signals in the SAR image, which makes it difficult to check registration results.
+Note that buildings in the mountainous area on the west side of the city (e.g., in or near the red box in Figure~\ref{fig:sar}) are excluded due to unclear signals in the SAR image, posing challenges for registration verification. }